pixelshelsinki/pixels-node-starter/README.md

 ## Auth

 Project contains JWT based service for locking endpoints behind login.
 Use `/api/login` endpoint to login with username & password.
 Endpoint returns JWT token, that you can include with authorization headers.
+Example database has user `root` with password `root`.

 ```
 Header key: Authorization